rob-blackbourn/StripLayout/StripLayout/doc/README.md

 		Display display = new Display();
 		Shell shell = new Shell(display);
-		shell.setLayout(new StripLayout(false, new Margin(3)));
+		shell.setLayout(new StripLayout(false));

 We make the shell, then assign a `StripLayout` with `isHorizontal` set to `false`.
 This is going to layout its children vertically.
-We give it a margin of `3` on all sides so the controls aren't tight to the edge of the window.

 ![Example Layout](StripDiagnostic-2.png)